stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ### Enable a Directory

-Enabling previously disabled directories allows the groups and accounts to log into any applications for which the directory is defined as a login source.
+Enabling previously disabled directories allows the groups and accounts to log into any applications for which the directory is defined as an account store.

 To enable a directory, you must: